25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures6.md

 * @@PayPeriodStart: The start date of the pay period.
 * @@PayPeriodEnd: The end date of the pay period.

 Outputs:

-* Updated AcmeERP.PayrollLogs table: Contains detailed records of the payroll calculations for each employee for the specified pay period.
-This serves as the primary output and is used for generating payslips, reporting, and financial accounting.
-The procedure does not directly output data to the user; it updates the database table.
+The procedure's primary output is a detailed record in the AcmeERP.PayrollLogs table, storing payroll information for each employee for the specified pay period.
+This table will likely include entries for gross pay, net pay, various deductions, and any relevant currency conversions.
+There is no direct output to the user interface; the procedure updates the database table.

 ---